KingScooty/creativenightly.com/_posts/2015-02-01-Using-Grunt-and-Gulp-side-by-side.md

 I've only been testing this workflow out for a few hours, but it's definitely an improvement &ndash; especially when working with Assemble or any other plugin that doesn't support Gulp (*e.g. rsync*).

-**Here's an example** of getting a Grunt Assemble task wired into Gulp for watching and updating the browser with browsersync.
+**Here's an example of getting a Grunt Assemble task wired into Gulp**: this task watches the assemble files for changes in Gulp, compiles the changes using the assemble task in Grunt, and updates the browser on any change with browsersync.
+Neat!
 (*You'll notice that I've namespaced my Grunt tasks to avoid them clashing with anything in Gulp, so my Assemble task is **grunt-assemble***):